Chunking

 A page can be positioned through a paragraph very relevant, even if lhe rest of the content is wider or less focused.
 Google does not “see” more just pages, it also sees pieces of the pages.

 Starting from this principle, I say to myself that the chunking, that is, by definition, the creation of independent blocks, semantiwquemrnt relevant, digestible, etc., using Google to identify their blocks for the passage indexing.
-If you ca n’t help, it can’t hurt…
+If it does not help, it can’t hurt…

 On the other side, the LLMs operate with what is called the sub-document processing.